 You can also use this to lift heavy objects, allowing you to bypass some obstacles by moving them out of the way temporarily.
 If your party is light enough, you could levitate a suitable object such as a table and have your allies sit or stand upon it like an elevator.
 You can also use to rescue allies from things like pit traps, pools of acid, or other unpleasant things which can’t fly.

 Used offensively, this allows you to raise foes off the ground, making melee-only creatures essentially harmless so long as the spell persists.
 They’re basically piñatas at that point.

 The 10-minute duration means that you can easily use this to ascend cliffs or tall walls, or raise targets high enough into the air that you might not be able to see them.
 In 10 minutes you can raise the target 2,000 feet.

 Levitate’s big challenges are its Action economy, Concentration, and that it allows a Constitution save.
 In combat, spending an Action to raise the target an additional 20 feet into the air is rarely worth the Action cost, though enemies using ranged weapons might be forced to suffer Disadvantage on their attacks if you can put them at long range.
-Concentration is manageable, and even if your Concentration breaks the target still falls and takes damage.
 Constitution saves are more of a problem since Constitution saves are frequently high, and enemies with relatively poor Constitution save bonuses tend to be spellcasters or other creatures well-equipped to fight at range.